uwdata/mosaic/docs/api/vgplot/interactors.md

 - _as_: The [Selection](../core/selection) to populate with filter predicates.
 - _field_: The field to select.
 If not specified, the field backing the `"x"` encoding channel of the most recently added mark is used.

+## region

+`region(options)`

+Select point values from elements within a rectangular region.
+Unlike `interval` interactors (which select a domain value range along an axis), the `region` interactor generates clauses for values extracted from the selected set of on-screen elements.
+This interactor functions similar to `toggle`, but uses a rectangular selection region rather than click / tap interactions.

+To select non-visualized data fields, use the plot `channels` property to define additional named channels, which can then be included in this interactor's _channels_ option.

+- _as_: The [Selection](../core/selection) to populate with filter predicates.
+A clause of the form `(field = value1) OR (field = value2) ...` is added for the currently selected values.
+- _channels_: An array of encoding channels (e.g., `"x"`, `"y"`, `"color"`) indicating the data values to select.
+A sub-clause will be included for each channel.
+- _peers_: A Boolean-flag (default `true`) indicating if all marks in the current plot should be considered "peers" in the clients set used to perform cross-filtering.
+A peer mark will be exempt from filtering.
+Set this to false if you are using a cross-filtered selection but want to filter across marks within the same plot.
+- _brush_: An optional object of CSS style attribute-value pairs for the selection brush (SVG `rect`) element.

 ## interval

 Select all values within an interval range.